helios1989/SX-APPLICATION/README.md

 steps to run localy
 ## PRE-REQUISITE
- - install nodejs atleast 12+ above
+ - should have  nodejs  12+ above installed
- - install angular
+ - should have  angular installed

 ### FRONTEND
 - cd sx-app-frontend